 A fairer tax system means citizens profit.
 Canada could recover billions of dollars in lost revenue just by increasing the tax rate on capital gains and closing regressive loopholes, such as stock option income tax deductions.
 Through these loopholes, the average worker pays more taxes on their hard-earned income than rich individuals pay for on their investment returns.
-Loopholes overwhelmingly benefit the richest 10%.
+Loopholes overwhelmingly benefit the richest 10 percent.

 Governments in countries around the world lose an estimated $1 trillion USD to international corporate tax dodging and tax haven exploitation.
 Canada is no exception to this open corruption.
 In fact, many high-profile and influential Canadians are connected to tax havens; countries where foreign individuals or companies are subject to near-zero tax rates on money they dump in them.
 Large companies or wealthy individuals can hide profits from the main countries they operate in by registering fake shell companies in these jurisdictions where they then deposit their returns.
-New Brunswick’s Irving Group has links to tax haven schemes in Bermuda and former Prime Minister Paul Martin’s shipping company, Canada Steamship Lines, maintained a subsidiary in Barbados to hide profits under the country’s 0% corporate tax rate regime.
+New Brunswick’s Irving Group has links to tax haven schemes in Bermuda and former Prime Minister Paul Martin’s shipping company, Canada Steamship Lines, maintained a subsidiary in Barbados to hide profits under the country’s zero percent corporate tax rate regime.

 The Panama and Paradise Papers have revealed the scandalous misuse of tax havens and have raised public awareness and expectations of governments to do more to tackle corporate tax dodging.
 But despite some progress at the international level, current laws still allow multinationals to get away with cheating on their taxes most of the time.